Tobacco Free Campus Main Menu

 Why did Armstrong become a tobacco-free campus?

 Armstrong is dedicated to ensuring the health and wellness of everyone on campus.
-By banning the use of tobacco products, Armstrong is underscoring its commitment to provide a health learning environment for students and a healthy work environment for students and a healthy work environment for faculty and staff.
+By banning the use of tobacco products, Armstrong is underscoring its commitment to provide a healthy learning environment for students and a healthy work environment for faculty and staff.
 Armstrong's tobacco-free policy supports the City of Savannah Smoke-Free Air Ordinance of 2010 and the Chatham County Smoke-Free Ordinance of 2012.

 When did Armstrong's tobacco free policy take effect?